SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 	[1, 2, 3 | Foo]
 	grandFather(Peter, Paul)

 The different types of expressions are discussed below.
-Expressions are not (yet) fully composable, i.e. each element of an expression cannot be a general expression by itself.
+In the implementation of the rule engine, expressions are not (yet) fully composable, i.e. elements of expressions cannot be of any type.
 This is also discussed below.

+Important: Literals and expressions conjunctly are also called *terms* in reduction rules.

-##### lists
+##### Lists

 A special expression is a list.
 A list of elements is delimited by the braces "[" and "]":